 Another early start, but make your way to the Charles Bridge to enjoy the sunrise, before checking out the Old Town of Prague.
 Get lost in the windy cobble stoned streets, before making your way to the Old Town Square.
 From here you can watch the astronomical clock, and enjoy the views from the top of the Old Town Hall Tower.
 Spend the late afternoon sipping drinks in the Old Town.

-Make your way to the Dancing House for photos before exploring the New Town.
+On day 3, of your 4 day Prague itinerary, make your way to the Dancing House for photos before exploring the New Town.
 If you aren’t into partying explore New Town early as in the afternoon and evenings it can get rowdy with stag and hen parties.

 In the afternoon head over to Petrin and explore the grounds, and Tower for the rest of the day.
 We recommend exploring and seeing where you end up once you have caught the funicular back down.